DmitriyRod/ImagesClassifier/README.md

 Mobile application for image classifier.

 Required tasks:
-- use coreML and any API for downloading image and classifier
+- use coreML and any API for image classifier
-- statistics of received images
+- downloading image

 Advanced tasks:
 - take photos
+- statistics of received images

 Ideas
 - try to check animals breed